Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 `NOTE: If you are using the Angular starter from the XM-Cloud-Foundation repository within a monorepo, please skip to Step 4.`

 1. Ensure that your Netlify configuration is specified in `netlify.toml`.
-If this file does not exist, create it and add the following configuration:
+If this file does not exist, create it at the root and add the following configuration:
    - Following functions lets the proxy app to treated as netlify functions.
 [Functions Overview](https://docs.netlify.com/functions/overview/)
       ```
          [functions]